livefir/fir/docs/_docs/quickstart.md

 ## Optional: Live Ticker

-On user interaction events, `OnPatch` sends back a `patchset` which patches the interesting parts of the page.
+On user interaction events, `OnEvent` sends back a `patchset` which patches the interesting parts of the page.
 It would be nice to update the page when something changes for a user on the server(e.g. notifications, stock ticker, chat message etc.).
 Using the `fir` library its possible to `stream` a `patch` over websockets or server-sent events(SSE).

 Override the `Stream` method of the `View` interface to return a receive only channel(`<- chan Patch`).
 When a `patch` is sent to this channel its sent to the client library where its executed to update the page.